ashinkarov/agda-stacklang/gpce21-reply.md

 > l.
 321, what is the T in TC_T?
 Is that an application of the TC type
 > constructor to the unit type?
 Then why is it typeset as an index?

-This is not TC_T, this TC \top, where \top is the unicode symbol.
+This is not TC_T, but TC \top, where \top is the unicode symbol.
 This is not an index, we can make a footnote in the text to clarify this.

 > l.
 500 couldn't you modify |> in such a way that one could write in a fully